Qocotzxin/hi-form/README.md

 ## Upcoming features/fixes

 - Global configuration (applies for every field).
-- Option to choose which events should be emitted.
 - Option to emit the whole formData for other events other than submit instead of only formData for the field that emitted the event.
 - Predefined validators.
 - Access formData through a function.